Dreams of silver: the color in which your life hears fine lunar signals

 Astrological note: The dream of silver jewelry often arrives during harmonious transits of Venus through your 2nd or 10th house, during its conjunction with Saturn, and during periods of the Moon in Taurus or Cancer.
 Tauruses, Cancers, and Capricorns recognize this dream especially precisely.
 If Venus is now touching your Saturn — the Creator chooses fine silver, and the dream conveys this through an object valued not for gleam, but for quality.

 You dream of a silvery mirrored surface: a mirror, polished metal, glass, smooth water.
 You see your reflection — sometimes clearly, sometimes unexpectedly.
-In the body — a particular attention: this is a moment of meeting yourself.
+A particular attention lives in the body: this is a moment of meeting yourself.

-Your Explorer speaks here — the part that does not fear looking into itself and recognizing what it did not yet know.
-This dream comes when inner work of self-knowledge is going on in your reality: you reconsider your behavior, notice your patterns, become more attentive to your own reactions.
-The Explorer shows: you have a silver mirror; do not turn from it in key moments.
+On this smooth surface your Explorer searches — the part that does not fear looking into itself and recognizing what it has not yet known.
+This dream comes when, in your reality, inner work of self-knowledge is going on: you reconsider your behavior, notice your patterns, become more attentive to your own reactions.
+The Explorer shows you that you have a silver mirror; do not turn away from it in key moments.

-If the reflection is clear — you have good access to reflection, and it is worth using it while it is open.
-If it is slightly distorted — you have a theme where you do not see yourself entirely accurately, and it is worth noticing this without demanding of yourself “to be objective.”
-If you recognize a new trait in the reflection — this is a moment of inner discovery, and it is worth remembering it, not “interrupting” it with habitual self-criticism.
-If the reflection frightens you — you have a fear of meeting yourself right now, and it is worth going in small steps, not forcing yourself to recognize at once everything that has accumulated.
+If the reflection is clear, you have good access to self-reflection — use it while it is open.
+If it is slightly distorted, you have a theme where you do not quite see yourself accurately, and it is worth noticing this without demanding “to be objective” of yourself.
+If you recognize a new trait in the reflection, this is a moment of inner discovery, and it is worth remembering it, not “interrupting” it with habitual self-criticism.
+If the reflection frightens you, you have a fear of meeting yourself right now — go in small steps, do not force yourself to recognize at once everything that has accumulated.
 When the silver finally turns active, the same surface yields the dream where the reflection in the mirror moves on its own, no longer waiting for your gesture to be copied.

 Ask yourself: “Which side of me now asks to be seen in the mirror — and what can I do to look at it without judgment, but with the interest of an explorer?”